-Landing pages are powerful marketing tools that can help you improve sales or generate leads more effectively.
+Landing pages are powerful marketing tools that can help you improve your sales or generate leads more effectively.

-What is a landing page?
+What is a Landing Page?

-Landing pages are pages created with a very specific purpose: conversion.
+Landing pages are pages created with a very specific purpose: ;conversion.

 This word might not be very clear.